Updated: 5th February 2020

 The deal is said to have secured a total of 16 jobs at the business, which is based close to Bradford and has been able to report annual turnover figures worth roughly £1.5 million in recent years.

-Facilities operated by the company include a sizable and well-equipped workshop from which its staff have been able to carry out various relevant manufacturing, machining and fault diagnostics processes.
+Facilities operated by the company include a sizeable and well-equipped workshop from which its staff have been able to carry out various relevant manufacturing, machining and fault diagnostics processes.

 The company has been based in the village of Low Moor in south Bradford for a number of years and has long specialised in repairing and testing industrial pumps, motors and actuators.